WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 In the tilemaps you create, you should assign the collidable property for both the Ground and Destructible layers to be true and give both layers a physics group.

 ## Particle Systems
-Wolfie2D supports a particle system.
-In this homework assignment, the PlayerWeapon class is an extension of Wolfie2Ds base particle system.
+In this homework assignment, you will have to work with an extension of Wolfie2Ds particle system.
+The `PlayerWeapon` extends the base `ParticeSystem` class, sprinkling in some extra bits of functionality, turning the particle system into a weapon.